RF-Tar-Railt/3d-voxel-diffusion/Writerside/topics/Our-Team.md

 - Create and edit online documents, write complete reports and articles.

-- Select and study data sets and models to help determine the project direction and planning of the team.
+- Select and study models to help determine the project direction and planning of the team.

 - Conduct in-depth research on the model to provide theoretical support for the project.